E-Mail West Coast Charters

 Hopefully by now you can catch more than one crayfish and impress your freinds with this simple but awesome dish.

-Put live crayfish into the freezer and take it out before it freezes, once it gets cold enough it will die peacefully, you can now cremate it if you wish but better to put it in a large saucepan of cold water.
+Put live crayfish into the freezer and take it out before it freezes, once it gets cold enough it will die peacefully, you can now cremate it if you wish but better to put it in a large saucepan of sea water or salted water.

-Bring to the boil and once boiling well, allow to boil for 5 mins.
+Bring to the boil and once boiling well, allow to boil for 5 mins its variable depending on how big the cray is.

 Remove it and drop into cold water to cool rapidly, this stops it from drying out, if it isnt quite cooked never mind it'll get it later.

-Make up a cheese sauce and chop up the tail into thin steaks, mix it with the sauce and pour both into an oven dish.
+Make up a cheese sauce and chop up the tail into lumps, mix it with the sauce and if you like adding a bit of the mustard the brown stuff inside the shell to the sauce gives a lot of flavour and pour both into an oven dish.

 Slice tasty cheese over the top and put in the oven for long enough to heat everything up, remove and sprinkle the top with paprika.